MicrosoftDocs/microsoft-community-training/microsoft-community-training/analytics/in-built-reports/course-view-report.md

 ---
-title: Course view
+title: Course View
 original-url: https://docs.microsoftcommunitytraining.com/docs/course-view-report
 author: nikotha
 ms.author: nikotha
-description: Similar to the Category View, Course view provides admin a quick glance at the learner enrollments, learner engagement and course completion for a particular course. ms.prod: learning-azure
+description: Similar to the Category View, Course View provides admin a quick glance at the learner enrollments, learner engagement and course completion for a particular course. ms.prod: learning-azure
 ---

-# Course view
+# Course View

-Similar to the Category View, course view provides admins a quick glance at learner enrollments, learner engagement, and course completion for a particular course.
+Similar to the Category View, Course View provides admins a quick glance at learner enrollments, learner engagement, and course completion for a particular course.
 It facilitates comparative analytics for learner performance on a particular course and provides insights into content quality.

 To access the Category View, you can either select the **View Analytics option from (…) More menu** for a course under the Courses tab or select a specific row from the courses grid in the Category View page.